- Police & Fire

 All Barnstable, every day.

-We have details from last night’s Town Council meeting on this episode of Barnstable Today.
+We have details about tonight's Town Council meeting on this episode of Barnstable Today.

 This week Town council will vote on a land swap that could allow the Barnstable shooting range to re-open, Superintendent of Schools Dr. Mary Czajkowski is gearing up for the upcoming school year, and state funding will allow Cape Cod Community College to launch a new program next year.

 We have shellfishing do’s and don’ts on this episode of Barnstable Today.